felix/myob-test/README.md

 ## Deployment

 The build procedure produces a single binary as the artifact.
 This can be copied to the destination and run directly.
 For deployment to other architectures from the build host the cross-compiled binaries will need to be used.

 A Dockerfile is provided for deployment via docker.
 This is a two stage dockerfile producing a small image based on Alpine linux with a single binary as the entrypoint.
 This can then be published to a registry for later deployment.

+Deployment to an AWS lambda function is done via the make target 'handler.zip'.
+While this may not have been a requirement for the task (only a single handler is published) it was just for fun.

 ## Usage

 The executable accepts the following command line options for configuring the listening address and port:

 ```shell
 -h HOST